ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/probes/liveness-probe-demo.md

 kubectl apply -f my-deployment.yml
 ```

-The Deployment will be rolled out.
+The deployment will be rolled out.

 ## Step 5: Access Application Again